What’s in the Advanced Rigger & Signaler Course?

 Our Advanced Rigger Signaler Training

-Our online version of OSHA’s classroom training requirement is satisfied by our regulation-compliant Rigger and Signalman safety training course.
+Our online version of OSHA’s classroom training requirement is satisfied by our regulation-aligned Rigger and Signalman safety training course.
 Each class has sections on weight, angles and stress, the center of gravity, several types of sling hitches, and the tools and lifting equipment that these workers will likely use.

 For the final written test that is part of the course, this presentation includes periodic practice quizzes.
 This course contains a checklist that employers can follow when conducting a practical exam in addition to the written exam.

 The other applicable federal, state, provincial, territorial, and local criteria must still be familiar to you.